The level of assistance depends upon your status but we will always provide you with advice and assistance wherever possible.

-The full duty is only for those who are:
+The full duty is only for those who fulfill these 5 criteria:

-- Eligible for assistance in accordance with section 185 of the Housing Act 1996
+- eligibility: eligible for assistance in accordance with section 185 of the Housing Act 1996

-- Homeless in accordance with section 175 of the Housing Act 1996.
+- homeless: declared homeless in accordance with section 175 of the Housing Act 1996.

-- Intentionality – whether or not someone has done or failed to do something which was a deliberate act, the consequence of which led to the loss of their home in accordance with section 191 of the Housing Act 1996.
+- unintentionally homeless: 'intentionality' refers to whether or not someone has done or failed to do something which was a deliberate act, the consequence of which led to the loss of their home in accordance with section 191 of the Housing Act 1996.

-- Local connection under Section 193 of the Housing Act 1996
+- local connection: have a local connection under Section 193 of the Housing Act 1996

-If you are homeless or threatened with homelessness, contact the Housing Options team who will advise you about homelessness assessments.
+If you are homeless or threatened with homelessness, contact the Housing Options Team.

-A Homelessness Assessment involves a detailed interview to look at your circumstances and to apply the legal criteria to check if we have a legal duty to help you.
+A homelessness assessment involves a detailed interview to look at your circumstances.
+We will apply the legal criteria to check if we have a legal duty to help you.

 In complex cases, the process may take several weeks.
-During this time if you are eligible and homeless and we have reason to believe you have a priority need, we have a duty to provide temporary accommodation, if required.
+During this time if you are eligible, homeless and we have reason to believe you have a priority need, we have a duty to provide temporary accommodation.

-If you are accepted as being eligible for assistance, homeless, in priority need, unintentionally homeless and have a local connection, we have a duty to house you into permanent accommodation (in accordance with section 193 of the Housing Act 1996).
+If you are accepted as being eligible for assistance, unintentionally homeless, in priority need, and having a local connection, we have a duty to house you into permanent accommodation (in accordance with section 193 of the Housing Act 1996).